 Henrico is at the center of an extensive Mid-Atlantic transportation network, with 55% of the US population located within 750 miles of the county.
 Access to major interstates, railways, ports and airports makes it easy to get your products and people to their destinations.

-- Passenger service is provided by Amtrak.
-Henrico is home to the busiest Amtrak station in Virginia.
+Passenger service is provided by Amtrak.
+Henrico is home to the busiest Amtrak station south of New York.

 Richmond Marine Terminal, just a few miles outside the Henrico border, provides direct barge service to the Port of Virginia.

 The Port of Virginia is the only East Coast port that can currently handle post-Panamax ships as first and last port of call.